Data-Alchemy/AnalysisServices/README.md

 1-  This script requires 2 dll's to be installed prior to execution and can be downloaded from the [microsoft client libraries](https://docs.microsoft.com/en-us/analysis-services/client-libraries?view=asallproducts-allversions) for .net.
 You will need the ADOMD and AMO packages installed in your machine.

-2-  All 4 scripts must be placed in the same python project folder or you will need to user folder references in your import method.
+2-  All 4 scripts must be placed in the same python project folder or you will need to use folder references in your import method.

 Notes: